Workbench CLI commands

 create Create a new Workbench group.

-list List the groups to which the current user belongs.
+list List the groups the current user has a role on.

 ℹ️ wb group

-Workbench contains a directory-like system for managing groups of users.
+Workbench provides a directory-like system for managing groups of users.
 These commands are utility wrappers around the group management API endpoints.

 gsutil